-This method transforms the PythonExecutable instance to a FileManifest.
-The FileManifest is populated with the build executable and any file-based resources that are registered with the resource collector.
+This method transforms the PythonExecutable instance to a starlark_tugger.
+FileManifest.
+The starlark_tugger.FileManifest is populated with the build executable and any file-based resources that are registered with the resource collector.
 A libpython shared library will also be present depending on build settings.